 Buffalo is located in New York State, just one hour from New York city.
 Buffalo Airport is located only 15 minutes' drive from your dorm at Canisius and low-cost airline Jet Blue operates several times a day, taking you directly to New York’s J F Kennedy Airport.
 If you want to enjoy some time in the “Big Apple”, Canisius really is the place to be.
 You'll also be a mere 20 minutes from Niagara Falls and the Canadian border, allowing a day trip to Toronto anytime.
 Buffalo itself has lots to offer.
 It's home to both the Sabres and the Buffalo Bills, two famous sports teams – watching a match is a breathtaking experience.

 Buffalo has amazing shopping facilities nearby.
 For all shopping addicts, the Walden Galleria Mall is a must.
 It's situated on the outskirts of Buffalo and can be compared to London’s Westfield Shopping Centre.
 Better yet, the Niagara Fashion Outlet is also within close proximity.
 Canisius College staff will take you for a trip to the Niagara Fashion Outlet during your orientation week and there is a shuttle every week to the mall.

 3. Parties, clubbing and nights out

 You'll not have to worry about finding your own accommodation.
 Canisius will provide you with a spacious room on campus in Campion Hall, the International Dorm.
 It's a great place to live.
-Each room has their own phone line and there's a massive fully fitted communal kitchen where every resident is provided with their own lockable cupboard and drawer.
-The dorm also has laundry facilities, a lounge with big TV, two computer labs with PCs, Apple Macs, a printer and its very own pool table.
+Each room has its own phone line and there's a massive fully fitted communal kitchen where every resident is provided with their own lockable cupboard and drawer.
+The dorm also has laundry facilities, a lounge with big TV, two computer labs with PCs, Apple Macs, a printer and a pool table.
 A cleaner comes in every day too – what luxury!